Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Abstract

 \section{Abstract}

-Tensor networks are efficient factorisations of high dimensional tensors into a network of lower order tensors.
+Tensor networks are efficient factorisations of high-dimensional tensors into a network of lower-order tensors.
 They have been most commonly used to model entanglement in quantum many-body systems and more recently are witnessing increased applications in supervised machine learning.
 In this work, we formulate image segmentation in a supervised setting with tensor networks.
-The key idea is to first lift the pixels in image patches to exponentially high dimensional feature spaces and using a linear decision hyper-plane to classify the input pixels into foreground and background classes.
-The high dimensional linear model itself is approximated using the matrix product state (MPS) tensor network.
+The key idea is to first lift the pixels in image patches to exponentially high-dimensional feature spaces and using a linear decision hyper-plane to classify the input pixels into foreground and background classes.
+The high-dimensional linear model itself is approximated using the matrix product state (MPS) tensor network.
 The MPS is weight-shared between the non-overlapping image patches resulting in our {\em strided tensor network} model.
 The performance of the proposed model is evaluated on three 2D- and one 3D- biomedical imaging datasets.
 The performance of the proposed tensor network segmentation model is compared with relevant baseline methods.
-In the 2D experiments, the tensor network model yeilds competitive performance compared to the baseline methods while being more resource efficient.\footnote{Source code: \url{https://github.com/raghavian/strided-tenet}}\footnote{This is an extension of the preliminary conference work in~\citet{selvan2021segmenting}.}
+In the 2D experiments, the tensor network model yields competitive performance compared to the baseline methods while being more resource efficient.\footnote{Source code: \url{https://github.com/raghavian/strided-tenet}}\footnote{This is an extension of the preliminary conference work in~\citet{selvan2021segmenting}.}